 Under a supplier finance program, RAI agrees to pay a bank a stated amount of confirmed invoices from a leaf tobacco supplier on the original maturity date of the invoices.
 The supplier invoices that have been confirmed as valid by RAI under the program require payment in full within 150 days of the invoice date.
-Amounts due to the supplier under this program totaled \$140 million and \$201 million, respectively, as of December 31, 2023 and 2022, and are included in accounts payable in the accompanying consolidated balance sheets.
+Outstanding balances under this supplier finance program are included in accounts payable in the accompanying consolidated balance sheets.